 Since neuropathy is so difficult to detect without a trained eye, many owners don’t bring their pets until it is too late.
 That’s why it’s important to get regular checkups for your dogs and cats, so your doctor can detect problems before they progress.

 To check whether your pet has peripheral neuropathy, the veterinarian will perform a thorough physical exam.
 They will also ask you about your animal’s past behaviors, medical history, and family medical history.
-Afterward, the vet may perform a chemical blood profile, electrolyte panel, and urinalysis if there is a suspicion that your pet has peripheral neuropathy.
+Afterward, the vet neurologist may perform a chemical blood profile, electrolyte panel, and urinalysis if there is a suspicion that your pet has peripheral neuropathy.

 Treatment for Peripheral Neuropathy